SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-lists-and-list-items-with-rest.md

 ## Retrieving lists and list properties with REST

-The following example shows how to **retrieve** a specific list if you know its GUID.
+The following example shows how to **retrieve a specific list if you know its GUID**.

 ```
 url: http://site url/_api/web/lists(guid'list GUID'),